chillcoder4/Happy-birthday.-thechilcoder8/README.md

 5. Contact Information:

-For any queries or collaborations, you can reach me at jaswanty132@gmail.com
+For any queries or collaborations, you can reach me on Instagram [@the.chillcoder]